Can we slow, stop or reverse your myopia?

 Screening - to determine eligibility and agreement to participate

-Treatment - In office treatment which includes vision therapy, building healthier visual habits indoors and outdoors and completing tests/assessments
+Treatment - In office treatment which involves, building stronger visual functioning, healthier visual habits indoors and outdoors

 Monitoring - periodic tests/assessments and brief lifestyle questionnaire